The Morning After: We test Canon’s new EOS R5 II

 Google has successfully lobbied for a pause on implementing the remedies laid down in its antitrust battle with Epic Games.
 The search giant lost the initial case, with a federal court ordering it to open Android to alternative app stores.
 It says to do so would put 100 million Android users to a whole host of security risks.

-Image of the new Fire TV Stick HD
+Amazon’s new basic streamer is the $35 Fire TV Stick HD

 Amazon has given its basic streaming stick something of a spit and polish, trimming $5 from the price in the process.
 The Fire TV Stick HD will set you back just $35 and even comes with an Alexa-powered remote control.
 Surely, it’s one of the cheapest ways to make any TV in your home smart, so long as you’re happy to be capped at HD resolution.